OrdinaryMagician/ibuki_m/README.md

 The fact that this weapon still exists and ammunition for it is still manufactured shows that there is **SOMEHOW** demand for something like this.
 The world is a strange place indeed.

-Holding the utility key while zoomed allows you to adjust the zoom level by also holding either primary or secondary fire.
+Holding the utility key while zoomed allows you to adjust the zoom level by pressing either primary or secondary fire.

 ### Slot 8 - Cryptik "Psyker" Plasma Carbine *[Plasma Rifle]*